Research Volunteers Needed for New Studies

-- Our Center has research opportunities for patients with age-related problems as well as for healthy individuals, who may be included in a study's control group.
+- We need volunteers with memory problems as well as healthy volunteers, who may be included in a study's control group.

-- If you or someone you care about is interested in helping us learn more about memory problems, our Clinical Study Coordinator can answer any questions you may have about clinical research studies or currently available research opportunities.
+- If you or someone you care about is interested in helping us learn more about memory problems, our team can answer any questions you may have about clinical research studies or currently available research opportunities.

 At the Forefront of Alzheimer's and Dementia Research